MicrosoftDocs/win32/desktop-src/uxguide/vis-animations.md

 -   **Use an activity indicator when an action can't be performed within a second.** Doing so indicates that the command has been received.
 -   **Use a progress bar when a task will take more than five seconds.** For more guidelines, see [Progress Bars](progress-bars.md).
--   **Use progress feedback animations that help users visualize the effect of long-running tasks.** Avoid unnecessary progress feedback animations—if an animation doesn't communicate anything helpful, use a progress bar instead.
+-   **Use progress feedback animations that help users visualize the effect of long-running tasks.** Avoid unnecessary progress feedback animations if an animation doesn't communicate anything helpful, use a progress bar instead.
 -   **Have clearly identifiable completion and failure states.** Users must be able to determine these final states quickly.
 -   **Stop showing progress when the underlying task isn't making progress.** Users need to be able to determine if progress isn't being made, and react accordingly.